junxit/us-congress-bills-117/metadata.md

 - 2022-03-31 — Introduced in House
 - 2022-03-31 — Introduced in House
 - 2022-03-31 — Referred to the House Committee on Transportation and Infrastructure.
+- 2022-04-01 — Referred to the Subcommittee on Aviation.
+- 2022-06-15 — Committee Consideration and Mark-up Session Held.
+- 2022-06-15 — Ordered to be Reported (Amended) by the Yeas and Nays: 49 - 5.
+- 2022-06-15 — Subcommittee on Aviation Discharged.
+- 2022-09-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-28 — Considered under suspension of the rules. (consideration: CR H8162-8164)
+- 2022-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7321.
+- 2022-09-28 — Mr. Kahele moved to suspend the rules and pass the bill, as amended.
+- 2022-09-28 — Placed on the Union Calendar, Calendar No. 381.
+- 2022-09-28 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-506.
+- 2022-09-28 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-506.